AdobeDocs/experience-manager-dispatcher.en/help/using/page-invalidate.md

 ### Delete and recache files {#delete-and-recache-files}

-Issue an HTTP request that causes the AEM Dispatcher to delete cached files, and immediately retrieve and recache the file.
+Issue an HTTP request that causes the Dispatcher to delete cached files, and immediately retrieve and recache the file.
 Delete and immediately re-cache files when web sites are likely to receive simultaneous client requests for the same page.
 Immediate recaching ensures that Dispatcher retrieves and caches the page only once, instead of once for each of the simultaneous client requests.

 **Note:** Deleting and recaching files should be performed on the publishing instance only.
 When performed from the author instance, race conditions occur when attempts to recache resources occur before they have been published.